laurentpayot/purescript-for-elm-developers/README.md

 ### Destructuring

-For performance reasons, PureScript does *not* provide any means of destructuring arrays of an *unspecified* length.
-If you need a data structure which supports this sort of matching, the recommended approach is to use lists.

-But you can use pattern matching for arrays of a *fixed* length:
+You can use pattern matching for arrays of a *fixed* length:

 ```purs
 isEmpty :: forall a.
 Array a -> Boolean